perfsonar/psconfig-web/README.md

     * Edit defaults `testspecs` if necessary (`meshconfig.defaults.testspecs`)
     * Edit datasource section which determines which host you'd like to load from sLS to construct your host config.
+    * Update pub.url with the hostname that your MCA instance will be exposed as.

 2. For Authentication Service